-You can draw a driver on cardstock or thick construction paper and cut out to create a snowplow driver!
+You can draw a driver on cardstock or thick construction paper and cut it out to create a snowplow driver!
 We used one of the people from the free schoolbus printable we made for hello, Wonderful.

 We also traced the shape of the bottom of our plastic container on to a piece of black paper.
 We cut it out and pasted it to the top of our cardboard truck body.
 We lined the back of the clear “cab” plastic cab with a small piece of black paper as well.
 This creates some contrast so our driver really pops!

-And there you have it!
+You’re ready to plow!
 A snowplow with a shovel you can move up and down – and it didn’t take anything more than some recycled household supplies.